mampfes/hacs_dwd_pollenflug/README.md

 - Mugwort (Beifuss)
 - Rye (Roggen)

-This component fetches data every hour from DWD (although the data is only updated only once per day).
+This component fetches data every hour from DWD (although the data is updated only once per day).

 If you like this component, please give it a star on [github](https://github.com/mampfes/hacs_dwd_pollenflug).